Are you wondering how you can protect your kids’ teeth from plaque, tartar, and other vital causes of cavities and tooth decay?

-As always, it’s best to do your own due diligence and make sure your water isn’t over fluoridated.
+As always, it’s best to do your due diligence and ensure your water isn’t over-fluoridated.
 This way, you can ensure you don’t give your kids too much fluoride.

 Tip #6 Protect Your Child’s Mouth During Sports And Playtime

-Children are really active, which means they’re prone to injury.
+Children are active, which means they’re prone to injury.

-Sports-related dental injuries can cause a mouthful of pain, and they should not be taken lightly.
+Sports-related dental injuries can cause a mouthful of pain; they should not be taken lightly.
 To avoid tooth loss or oral infection, address oral injuries right away.

 Special Note: Apple Springs Family Dentistry responds quickly to your dental emergencies.
 If you or your child is suffering from a dental emergency, don’t wait.
 Call us right now at 512-212-9711.